conoryan/mood/README.md

 ## next
 immediately:
 - Actually retrieve tweet data.
 It's hard to get the data I need; ideally, I'd have a database populated with a good number (100k?) of every day's most popular tweets (based on likes/retweets etc).
 I've tried a few libraries and none are great for this purpose, as generally you need a search query. `twitterscraper` library doesn't do enough because it won't retrieve the "popular" tweets (which are the ones I need), even when trying to use `result_type=popular` in the query.
+It also won't search "all tweets" (via a wildcard `*` search), which would be a great way for me to just get all popular tweets generally.
 I considered just taking the user's query and doing it real-time, but that won't work either because (1) it takes a while to get a large number of tweets to crunch, and (2) they have no guarantee of being popular even when I get them.
-The official Twitter API via `tweepy` may work better but I haven't been approved for access yet, and it seems to lack important features I need (like being able to just get the most popular of all tweets between two dates).
-With that API, I may try to: once per day, get the 100 most popular tweets, and then get the 100 most popular between each of those tweet IDs, and maybe subdivide further if I want more than 10000 tweets per day (I do)
+The official Twitter API (I guess via `tweepy`) does not work better as searching for the most popular of all tweets using a wildcard query also doesn't work; they want a solid query.
+It also lacks important features I need (like being able to just get the most popular of all tweets between two dates).
+With that API maybe I ideally would do: once per day, get the 100 most popular tweets, and then get the 100 most popular between each of those tweet IDs, and maybe subdivide further if I want more than 10000 tweets per day (I do)

 waiting for:
 - me to have time